1170.09 PERFORMANCE STANDARDS.

 (6) Water Resource Crossings.
 The following criteria shall be used to design structures that cross a water resource in the City of Garfield Heights:

-A. Water resource crossings other than bridges shall be designed to convey the stream's flow for the minimum 25-year, 24-hour storm.
+A. Water resource crossings other than bridges shall be designed to convey the stream's flow for the minimum twenty-five (25) year, twenty-four (24) hour storm.

-C. If a culvert or other closed bottom crossing is used, twenty-five (25) percent of the cross-sectional area or a minimum of 1 foot of box culverts and pipe arches must be embedded below the channel bed.
+C. If a culvert or other closed bottom crossing is used, twenty-five percent (25%) of the cross sectional area or a minimum of one (1) foot of box culverts and pipe arches must be embedded below the channel bed.
+The conduit or conveyance must be sized to carry the twenty-five (25) year storm under these conditions.

-D. The minimum inside diameter of pipes to be used for crossings shall be 12 inches.
+D. The minimum inside diameter of pipes to be used for crossings shall be twelve (12) inches.

 E. The maximum slope allowable shall be a slope that produces a 10-fps velocity within the culvert barrel under design flow conditions.
 Erosion protection and/or energy dissipaters shall be required to properly control entrance and outlet velocities.